Powder metallurgy: Sintering

+General sintering furnace

 Most sintering furnaces contain three zones with three different properties that help to carry out the six steps above.
 The first zone, commonly coined the burn-off or purge stage, is designed to combust air, burn any contaminants such as lubricant or binders, and slowly raise the temperature of the compact materials.
 If the temperature of the compact parts is raised too quickly, the air in the pores will be at a very high internal pressure which could lead to expansion or fracture of the part.
 The second zone, known as the high-temperature stage, is used to produce solid-state diffusion and particle bonding.
 The material is seeking to lower its surface energy and does so by moving toward the points of contact between particles.
 The contact points become larger and eventually a solid mass with small pores is created.
 The third zone, also called the cooling period, is used to cool down the parts while still in a controlled atmosphere.
 This is an important zone as it prevents oxidation from immediate contact with the air or a phenomenon known as rapid cooling.
 All of the three stages must be carried out in a controlled atmosphere containing no oxygen.
 Hydrogen, nitrogen, dissociated ammonia, and cracked hydrocarbons are common gases pumped into the furnace zones providing a reducing atmosphere, preventing oxide formation.

-During this process, a number of characteristics are increased including the strength, ductility, toughness, and electrical and thermal conductivity of the material.
-If different elemental powders are compact and sintered, the material would form into alloys and intermetallic phases.

-As the pore sizes decrease, the density of the material will increase.
-As stated above, this shrinkage is a huge problem in making parts or tooling in which particular dimensions are required.
-The shrinkage of test materials is monitored and used to manipulate the furnace conditions or to oversize the compact materials in order to achieve the desired dimensions.
-Although, sintering does not deplete the compact part of porosity.
-In general, powder metal parts contain five to twenty-five percent porosity after sintering.

-To allow efficient stacking of product in the furnace during sintering and prevent parts sticking together, many manufacturers separate ware using ceramic powder separator sheets.
-These sheets are available in various materials such as alumina, zirconia, and magnesia.
-They are also available in fine, medium, and coarse particle sizes.
-By matching the material and particle size to the wares being sintered, surface damage and contamination can be reduced, while maximizing furnace loading per batch.

-One recently developed technique for high-speed sintering involves passing high electric current through a powder to preferentially heat the asperities.
-Most of the energy serves to melt that portion of the compact where migration is desirable for densification; comparatively little energy is absorbed by the bulk materials and forming machinery.
-Naturally, this technique is not applicable to electrically insulating powders.